rognstadragnar/mehdux/README.md

 }, /* myMiddleware */)
 ```

-By default combineStores do not copy the middlewares for each sub-store.
+By default combineStores does not copy the middlewares for each sub-store.
 And you need to apply the middlewares as the second argument.
 However, if you want to copy the original middlewares past to the store you can by passing `true` as the second argument to `combineStores`.

 ## Todos